yoelcortes/flexsolve/README.rst

 Bug reports
 -----------

-To report bugs, please use the eqsolvers's Bug Tracker at:
+To report bugs, please use the flexsolve's Bug Tracker at:

     https://github.com/yoelcortes/flexsolve